wearsunscreen/ninety-nine-elm-problems/graphs.md

 ## Problems

+[Problem 80a](p/p80a.md) - Convert from a graph from graph-term to adjancency-list representation.

-[Problem 80](p/p80.md) - Construct a multiway tree from a list of values.
+[Problem 80a](p/p80a.md) - Convert from a graph from graph-term to adjancency-list representation.